 So what exactly is happening, then, if it’s not the cake?
 It’s more likely the environment your kiddo is in—a loud birthday party, a competitive Easter egg hunt—is causing the excitement (and, uh, chaos before bed) than that 11th chocolate bunny.
 And since kids love sweets, it’s likely they’re simply hyped to be indulging in another handful of jellybeans as opposed to broccoli.
 Plus: “Eating a large dose of any simple carbohydrate (like sugar) means a large spike in blood glucose, resulting in increased energy,” says Lemein.
 But due to the rapid breakdown of these simple carbs, this leads to the dreaded blood glucose “crash” later.
 (Which may explain your kind of lethargic, grump tot on the car ride home.)

 Also at play: “Many experts suspect parents anticipate their children to become more hyperactive when consuming sugar, and therefore, perceive this increase in activity to take place—whether it actually is or not,” says Lemein.
 (In other words, when we’re on the lookout for a hyper child, we’re more likely to find one.)

 Bouncing off the walls or not, there’s plenty of other reasons to avoid a sugar bender—too much of the sweet stuff is associated with obesity, diabetes, and other health problems like cavities, especially if it’s replacing nutritious foods on the reg.
-And if your kiddo anecdotally has a meltdown every single time you cave on the second dessert, nixing it is certainly worth a shot for your sanity—science or not.
+And if your kiddo anecdotally has a meltdown every single time you cave on the second dessert, nixing it for a healthy snack is certainly worth a shot for your sanity—science or not.